-Join David Rivers for an in-depth discussion in this video Creating diagrams from templates, part of Up and Running with Visio 2013.
+Join David Rivers for an in-depth discussion in this video Creating diagrams from templates, part of Learning Visio 2013.

 Creating a new blank diagram from scratch does give you full flexibility in creating any type of diagram you like.
 But as we saw when we created our new blank diagram, the stencils and shapes that appear on the left-hand side, well there really aren't any.
 You need to find your shapes and start building your diagram and it's a totally custom diagram, because you're starting from scratch.
 If you need to get a specific type of diagram created quickly with professional looking results, there are a number of templates to choose from.